kevinolega/minimalchanges/_posts/2019-09-06-lessons-christianity.md

 There are wealthy Christians and poor Christians.

-I observed wealthy Christians and many of them do their best to apply what they learned and never stop studying.
+I observed many wealthy Christians and many of them do their best to apply what they learned and never stop studying.

+I've also observed wealthy people claiming to be Christians but never following the advice.

 **4. Jesus said, pick up your cross and follow me**.